jesscUW/IntroToProg-Python-Mod07/docs/index.md

 ![Creating a new Python script in the project](https://jesscuw.github.io/IntroToProg-Python-Mod07/Figure2.png "Creating a new Python script in the project")
 Figure 2: Creating a new Python script in the project

+### *Script Header*
+Before adding code to my script, I put a header at the top to provide some basic information.
+(Figure 3).

+![Screenshot of the header in my script] (https://jesscuw.github.io/IntroToProg-Python-Mod07/Figure3.png "Screenshot of the header in my script")
+Figure 3: Screenshot of the header in my script

+### *Pickling*
+The first thing I did was import the pickle module (Figure 4).

+![Screenshot of importing the pickle module] (https://jesscuw.github.io/IntroToProg-Python-Mod07/Figure4.png "Screenshot of importing the pickle module")
+Figure 4: Screenshot of importing the pickle module